-It soon dawned on Alex that the best healer was time and that more years were required to achieved a full recovery so he decided to train to become a dressage judge and start a degree.
+It soon dawned on Alex that the best healer was time and that more years were required to achieve full recovery, so he decided to train to become a dressage judge and start a degree.
 He was accepted on a Ba (Hons) in Equine Studies at the Moreton Morrell (WCA) and passed List 6, 5 and 4 dressage judging in 3 consecutive years.
-In the 3rd year of the degree course Alex travelled to NZ and rode and trained with Bryce Newman in the North Island with some success.
-It was in NZ that Alex got introduced to sales and then realised that the life he wanted to carve out was combining sales with horses, dressage judging and supplements.

-Alex began to sell branded supplements in a franchise for Horse Health Products UK Ltd in 1996 and was very successful.
-Over time it didn't sit comfortably with him as many of his customers were also personal friends and he knew that many of them would spend money on their horses before themselves, some even living in caravans in order to afford their horses.
+Alex began to sell branded supplements in a franchise for Horse Health Products UK Ltd in 1996 but it didn't sit very comfortably with him as many of his customers were also personal friends and he knew that many of them would spend money on their horses before themselves, some even living in caravans in order to afford their horses.
 He knew he could create better products than the ‘on the shelf’ ones and at a far better price and so he identified a gap in the market.
-Alex had a natural lead into the racing yards in Newmarket, home to many world leading trainers, because his Granny Betty and her husband Hugh Gingell owned the Cottenham Point to Point.
+Alex had a natural lead into the racing yards in Newmarket, home to many worlds leading trainers because his Granny Betty and her husband Hugh Gingell owned the Cottenham Point to Point.
 He began supplying the raw ingredients to trainers in bulk and advising them on how to mix them differently for each different horse's need this was the beginning of bespoke as it is today.

-This was extremely successful in East Anglia but he had a desire to make this concept reach further.
-With Alex's horse knowledge and his wife Jayne's marketing expertise they set about the challenge of building Hack Up Bespoke as a digital company.
+With Alex's horse knowledge and formulation successes coupled with his wife Jayne's blue-chip marketing director status, they set about the challenge of building Hack Up Bespoke as a digital company.
 Jayne's challenge was to build a website so Alex could share his expertise with the whole of the UK, not just Newmarket and East Anglia.
 He could then formulate for each horse's needs and then split the payments of larger orders over two or three months.
-This effectively gives the every day rider and competitor the ability to buy larger quantities and making the savings that before only large racing yards could.
-It was a complex project but one that Fizz took on with Fizz Equine Marketing Ltd who previously handled campaigns for Albion Saddlemakers, Monarch Equestrian and other brand leading equine companies.
-Now the site is processing 40-200 orders each day with the capacity to do 1,000’s on its own brand new dedicated secure server where it houses all the horse's history and formulations as well customer feedback.
+This effectively gives the everyday rider and competitor the ability to buy larger quantities and making the savings that before only large racing yards could.
+It was a complex project but one that she took on with Fizz Equine Marketing Ltd who previously handled campaigns for Albion Saddlemakers, Monarch Equestrian and other brand leading equine companies.
+Now the site is processing 40-200 orders each day with the capacity to do 1,000’s on its own brand new dedicated secure server where it houses all the horse's history and formulations as well as customer feedback.

-When customers talk to Alex he can establish training issues as well as supplement requirements, which he shares with the riders.
-Often, people are needing calmers to help them overcome an issue that can also be supported through understanding the horse.
+When customers talk to Alex, he can establish training issues as well as supplement requirements, which he shares with the riders.
+Often, people need calmers to help them overcome an issue that can also be supported through understanding the horse.
 As a true horseman, Alex has been formulating nutritional supplements to help the horse and rider combination for many years.
 Horses are herd animals with flight instinct.
 Therefore, the riders fear can influence the horse and if it reacts situations can quickly become dangerous - we want people to stay safe.
-Tension and resistance can often be linked to lack of suppleness and discomfort, because of which horses can form habits to cope.
-Some of them need to be supplemented to help and then trained out knowledgeably, so having a deep understanding of horses, Alex is in a unique position where he can help steer people and identify when it is a time for a vet, physio or over to a local trainer.
+Tension and resistance can often be linked to a lack of suppleness and discomfort, because of which horses can form habits to cope.
+Some of them need to be supplemented to help, and then the behavior is trained out knowledgeably, so having a deep understanding of horses, Alex is in a unique position where he can help steer people and identify when it is time for a vet, physio or over to a local trainer.

-Every horse is different, they are individuals whose body responds differently to nutrients.
-Alex Gingell has decades of experience with the key raw ingredients that are used in the bespoke products.
+Every horse is different; they are individuals whose body responds differently to nutrients.
+Alex Gingell has decades of experience with the key raw ingredients that are used in bespoke products.
 He has listened carefully to the feedback from professional owners, trainers and riders who together have owned 100,000 ’s horses for decades.
-Feedback is vital to help Hack Up learn more about your horse.
+Feedback is vital to help Hack Up Bespoke team learn more about your horse.
 The quality of the formulation and its effectiveness often relates to the information given by the owner.
 We use our knowledge and experience of so many years and 10,000's of horses.
 We keep all this information on the sophisticated website so we can refer to it all for years to come was also something Alex insisted he needed to help keep a growing record of results about every horse.